What can happen if I don’t come forward to register and the Department discovers me first?

 While you won’t qualify for a standard agreement, we encourage you to come forward and become current in your reporting.
 If you are registered and determine that you have unreported or underreported income for prior periods, you will need to file an amended return(s).

-Late payment return penalties up to 25 percent may be applied if you originally filed no business or zero returns, were on active non-reporting status, or your original returns were filed late.
+Late payment return penalties up to 29 percent may be applied if you originally filed no business or zero returns, were on active non-reporting status, or your original returns were filed late.
+For delinquent taxes paid on or after August 1, 2015, new penalty rates apply (9%, 19%, 29%).
+See Special Notice - Late Payment Penalties Increase for additional information.
 In addition, the 5 percent assessment penalty for substantially underpaid tax may also apply if you underreported your liability by 20 percent or more.

 As a registered business, the statute of limitations for amending returns is the prior four years plus the current year, unless you have collected retail sales tax and not remitted it or there is evidence of evasion or misrepresentation (RCW 82.32.050).